JANUARY 5, 1965 (EP. #167)

 OCTOBER 4, 1965 (EP. #357)

 Bill was taken aback but quite humoured when Alice gushed about the football game and described with ease the kickoff return for sixty yards and catch in the end-zone despite that Alice had only attended a few games in her life.
-Alice gently chided Bill for fibbing to arrange her date with Tony, then Alice enumerated on her fingers the times she's been with Tony: the blind date, at the game, dinner with him and his father, church, and a drive in the country.
+Alice gently chided Bill for fibbing to arrange her date with Tony, then Alice enumerated on her fingers the times she's seen Tony: the blind date, at the game, dinner with him and his father, church, and a drive in the country.
 Tony and Alice noted the special qualities they see in each other.
 Alice melted inside after Tony wanted to learn more about her instead of talking about his potential football career.

 Alice: (TO BILL, ABOUT TONY) "What a man!
 What a fantastic, beautiful, incredible man."